Postgraduate loans (PGL) 2019/20 entry

 The PGL of £10,906 is paid in three instalments (33%, 33% and 34%).

 - The first instalment will be paid shortly after the start of the first term when UWE Bristol has confirmed your registration on the course.

 - The second and third instalment will be paid on the last Wednesday of the 4th and 7th month after course start (eg September, January, April for September starters).

-I will be studying on a part-time basis.
+I'll be studying on a part-time basis.
 How will the loan be paid?

 You must complete your Masters within four years.